desbma/colors/README.rst

     print red('red on blue', bg='blue')
     print green('green on black', bg='black')

-You can additionally specify one of the supported styles: bold, faint, italic, underline, blink, blink2, negative, concealed, crossed.
+You can additionally specify one of the supported styles: none, bold, faint, italic, underline, blink, blink2, negative, concealed, crossed.
 Not all styles are supported by all terminals.